How do you translate light year in Italian?

 If you want to ask how far is the distance between this and that object, you can ask…

 What’s the distance between…?

 How far away is…?

-You can also use anno luce as a figure of speech to mean that something is much more advanced than something else or simply that we don’t yet have the means to achieve something in the foreseeable future.
+You can also use anno luce as a figure of speech to mean that something is much more advanced than something else or simply to mean that that we don’t yet have the means to achieve something in the foreseeable future.

 We said that the translation for light year in Italian is anno luce.
 Anno is a masculine noun.
-It is often followed by a descriptive adjective.
+It is often followed by certain adjectives.